Decoding and Engineering the Phytobiome Communication for Smart Agriculture: Conclusion

 \section{Conclusion}

 In this paper, we explore the complex phytobiome communication and its use in smart agriculture.
 We propose a multi-scale communication framework to decode the interactions between plants and associated organisms in their environment through molecular and electrophysiological communication signals.
-This framework offers a holistic modeling approach across different scales, facilitating the understanding of the phytobiome as a communication network.
-We leverage this approach to engineer the phytobiome communication with novel smart agriculture applications.
-Notably, the fully autonomous integration of smart irrigation and targeted agrochemical delivery via IoBNT, coupled with the diagnosis of plant stress using ML/AI on electrophysiological signals, holds the potential to eliminate human errors in sustainable, eco-friendly, and efficient agriculture.
+This framework facilitates the understanding of the phytobiome as a communication network, and we review our experimental results to illustrate how it can model electrophysiological signals via MC.
+We then leverage this framework to engineer phytobiome communication with novel smart agriculture applications.
+Notably, the fully autonomous integration of smart irrigation and targeted agrochemical delivery via IoBNT, coupled with ML/AI-based diagnosis of plant stress from electrophysiological signals, holds the potential to eliminate human errors in sustainable, eco-friendly, and efficient agriculture.
+A practical near-term direction is to apply our framework to increase the accuracy of electrophysiology-based stress monitoring by investigating how phytobiome communication under field conditions affects signal patterns.